 - etc… etc…!

-It’s very important to socialize Dalmations early on when they’re puppies.
-This way they’ll learn early on how to “mix well” with people and other dogs.
+This is why it’s essential to socialize Dalmations early on when they’re puppies.
+This way, they’ll learn to “mix well” with people and other dogs.

 The good news is that…